ayemereodia2/news-App/README.md

-# Monzo Code Test for iOS Engineers
+# This is a solution to a Coding Test for Senior iOS Engineer Role

 <img src="spec.png" width="100%" />